-There have not been any material changes to the key terms of any of our licensing and collaboration agreements, since December 31, 2022, except as noted above.
+There have not been any material changes to the key terms of any of our licensing and collaboration agreements since December 31, 2023.
 For further information on the terms and conditions of our existing collaboration and license agreements, please refer to "Item 1.
-Business - Strategic Partnerships and Collaborations" of our Annual Report on Form 10-K for the year ended December 31, 2022.
+Business - Strategic Partnerships and Collaborations" of our Annual Report on Form 10-K for the year ended December 31, 2023.